 Clearly an exception has been made by most in the church for those who are breaking God’s law against being unequally yoked, but they refuse to make a similar exception for those breaking God’s law against gay marriage.
 Both scripture and reason dictate that we treat these two cases the same.
 Both homosexuality and unequally yoked relationships are forbidden by God’s word.
-It is entirely inappropriate to celebrate or institutionalize either marriage.
-The consistent and righteous position for the regenerate person is to continue standing firm against gay marriage for Christians and to repent of the position that celebrates and institutionalizes unequally yoked marraiges.
-If marriage is God’s institution, and if God joins a man and a woman in marriage, then He has not joined in marriage a regenerate person to an unregenerate person and he does not join in marriage a gay couple.
-If either is to be joined, then they are joined by man without God’s blessing.
+Since God instituted marriage, it is entirely inappropriate to celebrate or institutionalize either marriage.
+The consistent and righteous position for the regenerate person is to continue standing firm against gay marriage for Christians and to repent of the position that celebrates and institutionalizes unequally yoked marriage.

 Why do true Christians not weep over the multitudes who continue to participate in unequally yoked relationships?
 Why do they not call the guilty to repentance?
 Why do they not call those who have fallen into this sin to turn to Jesus for forgiveness and help?
 Some will say that they do call those caught up in this sin to turn to Jesus for forgiveness and help, but for this one sin they leave repentance out of the equation.
 Jesus called all men everywhere to “repent and believe”.
 The rich young ruler believed Jesus had the power to save him, but he was unwilling to repent of his love of money so he took his sins with him as he walked away from Jesus.
 Every sinner must lay his sins at the foot of the cross.
 We cannot have both Christ and our sin.
 Repentance is the first word of the gospel.
 A faith without repentance is a faith in something other than Christ Jesus.
 With Ezra and Nehemiah as our guides we must repent of our unequally yoked marriage and lay them at the foot of the cross and walk away from them.
 To remain in these marriages is to remain unrepentant—to remain in sin.

-The reason Piper and all true Christians cannot celebrate the Supreme Court’s decision is because to do so and to accept the institutionalization of homosexuality will encourage rather than discourage our fellow man to incur the wrath of God.
-It pleases me that so many modern Christians seem to understand this even while the majority does not, but unfortunately this same understanding has been lacking for those who have entered unequally yoked marriages with the sons and daughters of Belial.
-Because the church encourages rather than discourages its own members in unequally yoked marriages we have for many generations experienced an epidemic of godless unions, which have destroyed individual lives, families, and churches.
+The reason Piper and all true Christians cannot celebrate the Supreme Court’s decision is because to do so and to accept the institutionalization of homosexuality would encourage rather than discourage our fellow man to incur the wrath of God.
+It pleases us that so many modern Christians seem to understand this even while the majority does not, but unfortunately this same understanding has been lacking for those who have entered unequally yoked marriages with the sons and daughters of Belial.
+Because the church encourages rather than discourages its own members in unequally yoked marriages it has, for many generations, experienced an epidemic of godless unions, which have destroyed individual lives, families, and churches.
 I am calling upon the church to recognize its error and reverse this catastrophic position.